gtog/gtog.github.com/_posts/2013-07-22-implementing-swensen-in-R.md

 ---
 layout: post
-title: "Monitoring an ETF Portfolio in R - Part 1"
+title: "Monitoring an ETF Portfolio in R (Part 1)"
 description: "An implementation of the endowment portfolio using ETFS"
 category: finance
 tags: [Portfolio Construction, Finance, Investing, Performance Analytics]